 - Vertigo and ipsilateral hearing loss or hyperacusis.

 - Facial weakness or face drop.

-- There is a rash or herpetic blisters in the distribution of the nervus intermedius.
+- A rash or herpetic blisters in the distribution of the nervus intermedius.

 - The distribution of the rash varies, as does the area innervated by the nervus intermedius.
 It may include the following:

 - The anterior two thirds of one side of the tongue.